DaybelCR/DaybelCR/README.md

 </div>

 ### Hello World
-- 💬 Ask me about anything and everything!
+- 💬 Ask me something about technology and I will be happy to answer!
 - 📫 How to reach me: message me at [dyi.cisnerosr@gmail.com](https://accounts.google.com)
 - ⚡ Fun fact: I love watching asian series
 - 🎧 I love programming listening to music

 ### Languages